Best Verizon phones 2025

 Portrait mode could be better

-What if you don’t want all the bells and whistles of a premium smartphone but also want something with more features than a more basic one?
+What if you don’t want all the bells and whistles of a premium smartphone but also need something with more features than a more basic one?
 Mid-range phones exist exactly for that reason.
-And as we said in our review, the Galaxy A54 5G is the best mid-range phone that Samsung has made to date.
+And as we noted in our review, the Samsung Galaxy A54 5G is the best mid-range phones that the company has made in the last few years, even if it's a bit old at this point.

-You’ll have to make some compromises with a mid-range phone, of course.
+You’ll have to make some compromises with a mid-range phone like this.
 The Galaxy A54 5G lacks a telephoto lens, and while it can certainly run games like Fortnite and Genshin Impact fine, you won’t be getting the same level of quality as more premium phones.
 Plus, the overall design lacks a sense of panache.

 If you don’t mind those missing features, there’s still a lot to like about this phone.
-Its cameras offer 4K recording, it has a nice and bright OLED display, and Samsung has promised four OS upgrades and five years of security updates.
-It comes in some striking colors, and it also has an IP67 rating for dust and water resistance.
-We think the phone hits a nice middle ground by offering just enough features, to more than justify the price.
+Its cameras offer 4K recording, it has a nice and bright OLED display, and Samsung has promised four OS upgrades and five years of security updates for it.
+The device comes in some striking colors, and it also has an IP67 rating for dust and water resistance.
+We think the phone hits a nice middle ground by offering just enough features that more than justify the price.

 Best stylus